philipwool/philipwool.github.io/project3/project3.md

 The removal of the Bloede dam takes alterations to flow patterns and sediment budgets to an unparalleled level.
 With structure from motion we can sense and model changes in channel morphology over the entire stream reach, rather than relying on widely spread and infrequent transect data.

+__This photo was taken by me immediately following the breach__
 ![alt text](https://philipwool.github.io/project3/Bloede_Demo2.jpg)

+It is evident from this image that substantial change has occurred in the section of the stream that was formerly the dam pond.

 ![alt text](https://philipwool.github.io/project3/Before_After.JPG)

+This removal evacuated huge amounts of sediment that were previously impounded behind the dam in a short amount of time.

+With Structure From Motion we can not only model the change in elevation of the dam pond, but quantify the amount of sediment that has been evacuated.

+__Kristian Nelson recently completed this analysis of elevation change in the dampond section since its removal.__

 ![alt text](https://philipwool.github.io/project3/Elev_Diff.jpg)

+This type of analysis can be applied to the entire stream reach in the future, giving us the ability to track morphological changes after major events and over time.